 Prospective residents of Glasgow will discover that the city has a huge variety of housing options available for both renting and purchasing.
 Most expats opt to rent rather than buy accommodation in Glasgow, at least initially.
 The good news is that Glasgow tends to be a good choice for those looking to make the most out of a relatively tight budget.

 Types of accommodation in Glasgow

-Many areas close to the city centre contain a large amount of tenements, most of which have been updated and modernised.
-More modern apartments are interspersed throughout the city, and often make for an affordable option for newly arriving expats.
+Many areas close to the city centre contain a lot of tenements, most of which have been updated and modernised.
+More modern apartment buildings are interspersed throughout the city, and often make for an affordable option for newly arrived expats.

-Outside of the city centre, the suburbs tend to be more family-oriented and are also often populated by commuters who travel in to work every day.
-These areas have more traditional housing options.
-Many of these housing estates have a cookie-cutter design serving a more functional role, while the older areas have character homes either custom-built or of an older design.
-These are often larger, and thus more expensive.
+Outside of the city centre, the suburbs tend to be more family oriented with traditional housing options and are often populated by those who commute to work every day.
+Many of these housing estates have a cookie-cutter design serving a more functional role, while the older areas have character homes either custom-built or of an older design – and are often larger and more expensive.

 Finding accommodation in Glasgow

 There are several resources available to expats looking for accommodation in Glasgow, including online property portals and local newspapers.
 Social-networking sites such as Facebook can be useful for connecting to other expats who might have recommendations on areas or information on upcoming vacancies.

 Expats may also want to make use of the services of a letting agent, as these professionals have extensive knowledge of the various areas and types of housing available in Glasgow and can offer advice and guidance throughout the process of finding a home.